QuarkXPress 7.x PDF support

 From version 4 onwards, you can directly place PDF files in a QuarkXPress publication.
 The PDF import module of QuarkXPress 7 still has some fundamental limitations doing so.

 • It will only import PDF 1.4 (Acrobat 5) or less.
-More recent PDF versions are not supported but they also aren’t used that much in graphic arts.
+More recent PDF versions are not supported.
 Acrobat 8 offers a neat ‘PDF Optimizer’ function which allows you to save the document to an earlier version.

 • PDF 1.4 files should not contain transparency.